Nature reserves in Nailsea: Backwell Lake

-Backwell Lake (ST478694, also known as Bucklands Pool) was constructed by Wessex Water and came into use in 1978 as a balancing pond to control the surface water between the Weston-super-Mare to Bristol railway line and the new estates built to the south of Nailsea, preventing the flooding of the River Kenn.
+Backwell Lake(ST478694, also known as Bucklands Pool) was constructed by Wessex Water and came into use in 1978 as a balancing pond to control the surface water between the Weston-super-Mare to Bristol railway line and the new estates built to the south of Nailsea, preventing the flooding of the River Kenn.
 The lake is quite shallow, being at most about 2 metres deep and occupies an area of about 4 hectares.
 It is now a significant wildlife site, designated as a Local Nature Reserve that attracts many water birds.
 The Lake is open to the public, but fishing is restricted.
 It is used by many people for walking, dog exercise, bird watching and fishing.

 Jubilee Stone Wood and Badgers Wood Nature Reserves

 Jubilee Stone Wood and Badgers Wood Nature Reserves (ST495679) are primarily broadleaf woodland with open areas of limestone grassland.
 Both reserves are located high above the historic village of Backwell, North Somerset.
-They are home to many rare species, including the Hazel Dormouse, Greater Horseshoe Bat and the Yellow Birds-nest plant (Monotropa hypopitys).
+They are home to many rare species, including the hazel dormouse, greater horseshoe bat and the yellow birds-nest plant (Monotropa hypopitys).
 They also have some fascinating archaeology dating back over 5000 years with an adjacent Neolithic human burial cave, a 14th-century rabbit warren and cottage, 17th-century lead mines and a 19th-century limekiln.

 Nowhere Wood

 Nowhere Wood is a small wood, also known as Trendlewood (ST480703).
 The name Trendlewood appears to mean 'round wood' and the name Nowhere Wood is derived from a small hamlet linked to the village by Nowhere Lane that still runs through the wood.
 The wood contains several Pennant Sandstone quarries, abandoned about 1900.
 The trees and shrubs have grown to cover the spoil heaps, and vegetation overhangs the rock face.
-Squirrels have built their drays in the trees and at dusk the bats come out to forage.
+Squirrels have built their dreys in the trees and at dusk the bats come out to forage.
 A group, The Friends of Trendlewood Park, has now been established to restore the wood, the surrounding parkland and meadows and to encourage the wildlife.